-In June 2022, the Town received the second and final installment of \$119,187 from the Department of Housing and Community Development under the American Rescue Plan Act of 2021 Coronavirus Local Fiscal Recovery Funds (CLFRF).
-The Town received a total of \$239,311.
-To date, the Town has used a portion of the funds received for stormwater backflow preventer valves, installation of an air purification system, updating conference room meeting equipment, deep cleaning sanitization and premium pay.
+As of the year ended July 31, 2023, the Town received all funds from the Department of Housing and Community Development under the American Rescue Plan Act of 2021 Coronavirus Local Fiscal Recovery Funds (CLFRF).
+The Town received a total of \$240,247.
+To date, the Town has used a portion of the funds received for stormwater backflow preventer valves, installation of an air purification system, updating conference room meeting equipment, deep cleaning sanitization, premium pay, and purchase of AED's to support the Town's first responders.
 The Town continues to review opportunities for additional projects to optimize the use of the remaining funds.